 I’m absolutely positive we’ll see a tremendous improvement in our finances over the next generation.
-Once you have your finances sorted out, you can focus your attention on more important things such as family, health, and happiness.
+Once you have your finances sorted out, you can focus your attention on more important things.
+Family, health, and happiness are what matter most.
 And when your finances are really good, you can even spend your time and money helping other people.

-Before Personal Capital, I had to log into eight different systems to track 33 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
+Before Personal Capital, I had to log into eight different systems to track 33 different accounts.
+Now, I can just log into Personal Capital to see how my stock accounts are doing.
+I can see how my net worth is progressing and where my spending is going.
 You also get your net worth amount sent to your inbox weekly.

 One of their best tools is the 401K Fee Analyzer.
 It has helped me save over $1,700 in annual portfolio fees I had no idea I was paying.
 Click on the Investment Tab and run your portfolio through their fee analyzer.
 Out come the results.

 Personal Capital also has an incredible free Retirement Planning Calculator.
 It uses your linked accounts to run a Monte Carlo simulation to figure out your financial future.
 You can input various income and expense variables to see the outcomes.

 About the Author: Sam worked in investment banking for 13 years at GS and CS.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income boosted by his investments in real estate crowdfunding.